gear2000/auth0-bitbucket/README.md

        ![](oauth-consumer-2.png)

-     * We will export these environmental variables

-     e.g.

-       * export BITBUCKET_CLIENT_ID=KeyJx24sbQYxvXvpNeEg3
-       * export BITBUCKET_SECRET=SecretwR8wxbcDNBWsku8qTqxU8RrRCubjpSP3

 # The Code

+   - We will export these environmental variables

+        * AUTH0_CLIENT_ID
+        * AUTH0_CLIENT_SECRET
+        * AUTH0_DOMAIN

    - The entry point is the method "get_user_access_token", which once the user signs up through Auth0 will:

       * connects to Auth0 and gets the user info including the refresh token
-      # use the refresh token to get access token directly from Bitbucket
+      * use the refresh token to get access token directly from Bitbucket
-# The Flow

-*